Reverend Avery C. Alexander Academic Research Hospital

 Fighting for equality

 Born Avery Caesar Alexander on June 29, 1910 in Terrebonne Parish, he relocated to New Orleans with his family in 1927.
 He was ordained a minister in 1944—the same year he was allowed to register to vote.
 His unwavering fight for civil and human rights extends back to the 1920s during his days as a longshoreman.
-A lifelong member of the National Association for the Advancement of Colored, Rev. Alexander traveled statewide participating in voter registration drives in the years before the Voting Rights Act of 1965 was passed.
+A lifelong member of the National Association for the Advancement of Colored People, Rev. Alexander traveled statewide participating in voter registration drives in the years before the Voting Rights Act of 1965 was passed.
 In New Orleans, he helped to organize several boycotts against businesses to hire black people for jobs above the "broom and mop" level.
 He also led a successful boycott against New Orleans Public Service, Inc. to hire the first black bus drivers.

 Rev. Alexander participated in marches with Dr. Martin Luther King Jr. including the march from Selma to Montgomery, Alabama, and the first and second marches on Washington.
 He also was involved in sit-ins to integrate lunch counters across New Orleans.
 In one incident, during a sit-in being held at the eating facilities of City Hall, he was arrested and dragged by his heels up the steps from the basement of that building.
 Films of that event became well-known nationwide.